PhangsTeam/TP_ALMA_data_reduction/README.txt

 3. Running the scripts

-     - Place the zip file you downloaded from the github in the "scripts_TP" folder (see point 1) and unzip it.

-     - Untar the analysis_script.tar file included in the zipped folder.
+     - In "scripts_TP", untar the analysis_script.tar file included in the zipped folder.

-     - Modify the "ALMA-TP-pipeline-NGC_1672.py" if you wish to modify the parameters used in the data reduction or imaging.
+     - In "scripts_TP", modify the "ALMA-TP-pipeline-NGC_1672.py" if you wish to modify the parameters used in the data reduction or imaging.
 State the step of the data reduction you want to perform.

      - In the "scripts_TP" folder, start a CASA session and:
        CASA> execfile('ALMA-TP-pipeline-NGC_1672.py')